-The highest attainable standard of health and health care.
-Access to information and material aimed at the promotion of their social, spiritual and moral well-being and physical and mental health.
-Preventive health care, sex education and family planning education and services.
-An adequate standard of living.
-Social security, including social insurance.
-Education and leisure.
-Protection from economic and sexual exploitation and abuse, and from illicit use of narcotic drugs.
-Protection from abduction, sale and trafficking, as well as torture or other cruel, inhuman or degrading treatment or punishment.
-Non-separation from parents.
-Physical and psychological recovery and social reintegration. • Privacy.
-Protection from violence.
-Special protection and assistance by the State.
+- The highest attainable standard of health and health care. - Access to information and material aimed at the promotion of their social, spiritual and moral well-being and physical and mental health. - Preventive health care, sex education and family planning education and services. - An adequate standard of living. - Non-separation from parents. - Privacy. - Protection from violence. - Special protection and assistance by the State.